koyahness/base-account-privy/README.md

 Sub Accounts allow you to create app-specific wallet accounts that provide a frictionless transaction experience:

 ### Key Features:
-- **Get Existing Sub Accounts** - Retrieve sub accounts for the current domain
+- **Get Existing Sub Accounts** - Retrieve sub accounts for the current domain.
-- **Create New Sub Accounts** - Generate new sub accounts tied to your app
+- **Create New Sub Accounts** - Generate new sub accounts tied to your app.
-- **Domain-Specific** - Each sub account is bound to your application's domain
+- **Domain-Specific** - Each sub account is bound to your application's domain.
-- **Frictionless Transactions** - Eliminate repeated signing prompts
+- **Frictionless Transactions** - Eliminate repeated signing prompts.
-- **Spend Permissions Ready** - Can spend from parent account balance
+- **Spend Permissions Ready** - Can spend from parent account balance.

 ### Implementation:
-- Uses `wallet_getSubAccounts` RPC method to fetch existing accounts
+- Uses `wallet_getSubAccounts` RPC method to fetch existing accounts.
-- Uses `wallet_addSubAccount` RPC method to create new sub accounts
+- Uses `wallet_addSubAccount` RPC method to create new sub accounts.
-- Automatically switches to Base Sepolia for testing
+- Automatically switches to Base Sepolia for testing.
-- Displays sub account details including addresses and public keys
+- Displays sub account details including addresses and public keys.

 **Learn more:** [Base Account Sub Accounts Guide](https://docs.base.org/base-account/improve-ux/sub-accounts)